sanjayws/OMNIGuides/Creating-a-super-admin-and-accessing-sidekiq.md

-In the latest versions of chatwoot, sidekiq access was moved to our super admin area
+In the latest versions of Chatwoot, Sidekiq access was moved to our super admin area

 1) In your rails console type the following to create a super admin
 ```